About Visiting Scholars

 The scheme was inaugurated in 2013 and it is directed at any scientists and academics (more than five years after completing their PhD) whose work contributes to the research objectives of SCAR, offering the opportunity for them to undertake a short-term visit (from one to four weeks) to another SCAR member country to provide or receive training and mentoring.
 Awards will provide an international return flight and some contribution towards living expenses for the visiting period.

 Awards are granted to individuals based on competitive criteria, and enable successful candidates to contribute their experience towards strengthening the research capacity of countries with smaller or less well-developed Antarctic research programmes.
 The ultimate goal of the scheme is to promote capacity building in the host and home countries and to develop long-term links and partnerships, leading to advances in Antarctic research.

-Thanks to the kind additional support of Norway, Switzerland and India, who each provided funds for an additional Visiting Professorship, we were able to offer four awards in 2017.
+Thanks to the kind additional support of Switzerland and India, who are each providing funds for an additional Visiting Scholarship, we are able to offer up to three awards in 2019.

 How to Apply

 Details of the scheme and instructions on how to apply are on the Detailed Information page.

 Details of past and present Visiting Scholars can be found here.